aristanetworks/avd-workshops/workshops/vscode.md

 In the previous Git section we ran all commands from the command-line.
 Now we will use VS Code to perform the same operations.

-The Basics
+## The Basics

-- Initialize Repo
+### Initialize Repo

+There's multiple ways to initialize a repo from VS Code.
+Using the previously mentioned Command Palette or through the use of the Source Control View, if the currently open folder is not a git repo.
+Using the Command Palette to intitialze a repo, it will ask which folder to init into, default choose is the current directory.

-- Create/Modify Files
+### Create/Modify Files

-- Stage Changes
+### Stage Changes

-- Commit Changes
+### Commit Changes

+- Add message

-Next Steps
+## Next Steps
 - Clone Repo
 - Create a Branch
 - Commit Changes